planetfederal/workshops/workshops/geoserver/doc/source/googleearth/extrude.rst

 Recall from the section on :ref:`geoserver.styling.styles.extgraphics` that the GeoServer data directory is where the catalog and settings of GeoServer are stored.
 We will create a height template and save it in the data directory

-.. note:: These templates are known as Freemark templates named after the template engine used.
+.. note:: These templates are known as Freemark templates, named after the template engine used.
 See the `Freemarker homepage <http://freemarker.sourceforge.net/>`_ for more information.

 #.
 Open up a text editor and type in the following text::